bbarnes4318/pvn-voice/src/website-content/README.md

-# PVN Dialer Website Content
+# PVN Voice Website Content

 This directory contains optimized website copy for pvndialer.com, a provider of VoIP services.
 The content has been written to be SEO-optimized, user-friendly, and focused on driving conversions.